pmss-robotics/23430_FTC_2024-2025/TeamCode/src/main/java/org/firstinspires/ftc/teamcode/readme.md

 FTC dashboard extends this functionality onto a web app.
 It allows for realtime variable updates, graphing of telemetry data, and camera streams.
 You can read more about it in their docs.

-To use it, got to this url `192.168.43.1:8080/dash` while connected to the robot's wifi network.
+To use it, got to this url `192.168.43.1:8080/dash` while connected to the robot's Wi-Fi network.

 ### Structure